-Nearly 8 months ago, Brent decided to make the major career decision to leave corporate life and leap into the fabulous world of hairstyling.
+Nearly eight months ago, a friend of mine decided to make the major career decision to leave corporate life and leap into the fabulous world of hairstyling.
 That’s right, soon he will graduate school and embark on making a full fledged living off of clipping, coloring and curling.
 And he couldn’t be more ready to do great hair.

 - 1 (9”) prepared pie dough